 - November/February: from 09.30 a.m. to 3:30 p.m.

-Of course, opening times and prices may have changed, so be sure to check for these at the information points in Marina Grande or in Piazzetta.
+Of course, opening times and prices may have changed, so check for these at the information points in Marina Grande or Piazzetta.

 The ride to the summit of the mountain takes about 12 minutes.
-On the way up you are treated with stunning view of the Island of Capri, so have your camera ready.
+On the way up, you are treated to a stunning view of the Island of Capri, so have your camera ready.

 Once you arrive at the summit, you are now 589 meters above sea level.
-This means you are rewarded with breathtaking views of the not only Capri and the Faraglioni rock formations, but also of the Bay of Naples (on the south side of the island), the Amalfi Coast, and the mountains of Calabria.
+This means you are rewarded with breathtaking views of not only Capri and the Faraglioni rock formations but also of the Bay of Naples (on the island’s south side), the Amalfi Coast, and the mountains of Calabria.

 If you are feeling adventurous, you can hike Mount Solaro instead of taking the chair lift.
-The hiking trails to go up the mountain begins at Piazza della Pace in Anacapri (behind the cemetery).
+The hiking trails to the mountain begin at Piazza della Pace in Anacapri (behind the cemetery).